glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Software

 \subsubsection{Diagnostics}

-The \pkg{glmmPen} package provides methods to perform diagnostics on the final model fit object.
+The \CRANpkg{glmmPen} package provides methods to perform diagnostics on the final model fit object.
 The \code{plot} method plots the residuals against the fitted values.
 The \code{plot} function defaults to plotting the Pearson residuals for the Gaussian family, and deviance residuals otherwise. \begin{example} > plot(object = fitB) \end{example}

 The \code{plot\_mcmc} function performs graphical MCMC diagnostics on the random effect posterior samples.
 This command has six arguments with the first argument specifying the \code{pglmmObj} output object.
 The second argument \code{plots} is used to specify which diagnostics plots to produce.
-The \code{plot\_mcmc} argument is capable of creating sample path plots (``sample.path'', default), autocorrelation plots (``autocorr''), cumulative sum plots (``cumsum''), and histograms (``histogram'') of the posterior samples.
-The plots are output as faceted ggplots with the graphics arranged by groups in the columns and variables in the rows.
-As ggplots, they are capable of being edited as any other ggplot.
+The \code{plots} argument is capable of creating sample path plots (``sample.path'', default), autocorrelation plots (``autocorr''), cumulative sum plots (``cumsum''), and histograms (``histogram'') of the posterior samples.
+The plots are output as faceted \CRANpkg{ggplot2} \citep{ggplot2book} plots with the graphics arranged by groups in the columns and variables in the rows.
+As objects of class \code{ggplot}, they are capable of being edited as any other \code{ggplot} object.
 The \code{plots} argument can specify a vector of multiple plot types or the choice of ``all'', which automatically produces all four types of diagnostic plots.
-The function outputs a list of the plots specified.
-The third and fourth arguments \code{grps} and \code{vars} allow the user to restrict which groups and/or variables are examined in the diagnostic plots.
+The function outputs a list object containing the plots specified.
+The third and fourth arguments \code{grps} and \code{vars} allow the user to restrict which groups and/or variables are summarized in the diagnostic plots.
 The default values of ``all'' for these arguments give the results for all groups and variables.
 To request specific groups and variables, provide vectors of character strings specifying the variable or group names.
 The argument \code{numeric\_grp\_order} tells the function to order the group levels numerically (default \code{FALSE}), and \code{bin\_width} allows the user to manipulate the bin widths of the histograms (default \code{NULL} results in \code{geom\_histogram} defaults, only relevant if the ``histogram'' plot is requested).

 The example code below specifies the names of three of TSP predictors with non-zero random effects across the studies and then uses the \code{plot\_mcmc} function to produce the sample path plots and autocorrelation plots for the corresponding posterior samples.
 Some plot aesthetics are adjusted using the \CRANpkg{ggplot2} package \citep{ggplot2book}.
 These sample path and autocorrelation plots can be seen in Figure \ref{fig:plotmcmc}.